Olympus OM-1

 The design team

 The OM-1 design team was led by mechanical engineer Yoshihisa Maitani (Pritchard, 2014).
-Maitani was featured in Olympus advertisements, which helped make him perhaps the second best known 35mm camera engineer after Oskar Barnack, the inventor of the Leica.
+Maitani was featured in Olympus advertisements, which helped make him the second best known 35mm camera design engineer after Oskar Barnack, the inventor of the Leica.

 Barcelona-style chair Columbia, Md.
 Olympus OM-1, 50mm f/1.8 F.Zuiko, Tri-X, 2024.